Here are the most common, frequently asked questions about applying to and working at Accenture.

 We would recommend you complete the assessments in one sitting.
 If your internet connection fails during the assessment, when you are able to access the assessment again, you will be able to pick up where you left off.

 During the Assessment Centre, there will be both assessed and unassessed sessions.
-We evaluate a range of skills across a number of different exercises including a paired exercise, some assessments using online immersive exercises and a strengths-based interview.
-Before you join your Virtual Assessment Centre, you will be asked to do some short research on a business relevant topic so that you can discuss with your assessor during the session (please note, this is not a presentation!).
+We evaluate a range of skills across several different exercises including a paired exercise, online immersive exercises, and a strengths-based interview.
+Before you join your Virtual Assessment Centre, you will be asked to do some short research on a business relevant topic so that you can share ideas with your assessor during the session (this is not a presentation).
 You will also have the opportunity to meet other Accenture employees to gain insights into life and work at Accenture and to answer any questions that you may have.

 We use a strengths-based interview approach to identify a candidate's natural strengths to ensure they fit with the requirements and challenges of the role.
 Using a strengths-based recruitment approach has positive impacts on productivity, psychological wellbeing, energy levels and performance.
 You cannot prepare for a strengths-based interview however we would recommend that you listen carefully to the question, take a moment to think if necessary and be yourself when delivering your response to enable us to see the real you!

 Although your Assessment Centre is virtual, you will be on camera throughout so it is important to dress as you would if you were attending our office.
 The dress code is business-casual.
 Also, remember that your background can be seen by your recruiter so ensure it is tidy and appropriate for the assessment.